 For questions about student employment opportunities, please email firstname.lastname@example.org for assistance.

 All student employees must be enrolled students at the University of Illinois, Urbana-Champaign.
 The recruitment and selection process for new hires typically begins in late February each year.

 Review our ILC Student Employee Supervisor Kit for a full overview of our student employee model.

-As a member of the Illinois Leadership Center (ILC) team, Leadership Paraprofessionals (LP) work in peer-led teams to provide support for ILC’s programs and services.
-LPs are interviewed and selected for one ILC team: Customer Service, Marketing, Programming, Leadership Education, or Assessment and Research.
+As a student employee of the Illinois Leadership® Center (ILC), Leadership Paraprofessionals (LP) work in peer-led teams to provide support for ILC’s programs and services.
+LPs are interviewed and selected for one of the following ILC work teams:

-Hours: Leadership Paraprofessionals work hours vary between 5-10 hours/week based on employee availability, team needs, and special projects.
+Hours: LPs work hours vary between 5-10 hours/week based on employee availability, team needs, and special projects.

 Outcomes: As a result of being employed in the ILC, all student employees will

 - Enhance personal communication skills (oral, written, and listening)

 - Demonstrate effective teamwork and collaboration skills

 - Develop leadership skills and competencies